Skip to Content

 Granite area quarries and pegmatites are excellent places to find massive quartz specimens.
 Baltimore County is another great place in Maryland to find quartz, especially in quarries and mines, or you can head to the Soldier’s Delight Natural Area.

-To find beryl in Maryland, Baltimore County is an excellent region.
+Baltimore County is an excellent region in which to find Belin in Maryland.
 Search for it in the area mines and queries, or go to Elk Mills.
-To find beautiful golden beryl specimens, you need to head toward the Kensington Mica Mine and explore the remains and surrounding areas.
+To find beautiful golden beryl specimens, head toward the Kensington Mica Mine and explore the remains and surrounding areas.

 Both lode and placer gold deposits can be found in Maryland.
 Head towards Frederick County and explore the mine dumps of old gold mines.
 Focus on the gold mines around Liberty.